-The benefit is exempt from tax or only results in a low tax charge Benefits which carry no tax cost or a low tax cost are widely used in 'salary sacrifice' arrangements, where a reduction in salary is exchanged for a taxefficient benefit.
-There is a tax advantage because of the NICs savings.
+The benefit is exempt from tax or only results in a low tax charge

+Benefits which carry no tax cost or a low tax cost are widely used in 'salary sacrifice' arrangements, where a reduction in salary is exchanged for a tax-efficient benefit.
+There is a tax advantage because of the NICs savings for both employee and employer.
+There may also be an income tax saving.
 Along with company pension contributions, a salary sacrifice arrangement also works well for full electric and certain hybrid cars which only attract a low benefit charge.

-Having the benefit avoids higher rates of tax

-With a high value item such as a house, you would have to take out a large dividend or bonus to cover the purchase cost.
+Having the benefit avoids higher rates of tax With a high value item such as a house, you would have to take out a large dividend or bonus to cover the purchase cost.
 This is likely to push you into the 45% additional rate of tax (48% top rate in Scotland).
 But if your company buys the house for your personal use, the amount of taxable benefit will be substantially lower.
 Although the benefit will continue to be charged each year, it may be worthwhile if this means your income remains below the additional or top rate threshold.